93lucasp/BIO-CSS/README.md

 # BIO-CSS

 ## Combining CSS methodologies with BIO
-Writing good CSS code started to be a common foundation for large projects, as every other programming language we often have different problems such as over-engineering, overwritten code, hard debugging, no comments, messy code,  no best practice considered etc.
+Writing good CSS code started to be a common foundation for large projects, as every other programming languages we often have different problems such as over-engineering, overwritten code, hard debugging, no comments, messy code,  no best practice considered etc.

 ![gif angry](https://media.giphy.com/media/ToMjGpIYtgvMP38WTFC/giphy.gif)